AA Pension Scheme

 The Rules are the governing documentation of the Scheme and in the event of any ambiguity or inconsistency between the Rules and this guide or any announcement; it is the Rules that will apply.
 This is a guide and does not confer any entitlement to benefits.

 The Trustee must prepare a statement concerning decisions about investment of the Scheme’s funds, as required by law, and review it from time to time.
 The Trustee must seek independent advice from a suitably qualified investment adviser and consult with the Company in arriving at this statement.
-Copies are available from the AA Pensions team.
+You can see the latest Statement of Investment Principles in the Document Library.
+Copies are also available on request from the AA Pensions team.

 The Pension Protection Fund